 How do you structure a privacy policy?

 Most privacy policies start with your business contact information.
-Next, you’ll want to cover what information you’re collecting; why you’re collecting it (including whether you sell information to a third party); and how you protect it.
+Next, you’ll want to cover what personal information you’re collecting; why you’re collecting it (including whether you sell information to a third party); and how you protect it.
 Finally, describe how users can opt in or out.

 What should be included in a business privacy policy?